Goodbye Pink Eye

 A gritty feeling in one or both eyes.

 Symptom relief is the primary focus of treatment for pink eye.
-If the condition comes about from a viral or bacterial infection, your doctor may recommend artificial tears, cleaning your eyelids with a wet cloth, and applying cold or warm compresses several times daily until the symptoms clear up.
+Suppose the condition comes from a viral or bacterial infection.
+In that case, your doctor may recommend artificial tears, cleaning your eyelids with a wet cloth, and applying cold or warm compresses several times daily until the symptoms clear up.

 Sometimes your doctor may prescribe antiviral medications or antibiotic eyedrops if they believe your specific situation warrants it.

-If the pink eye is being created by an allergen, your doctor will most likely prescribe eyedrops or other medications made specifically for people with allergies.
-On top of this, you will be advised to try and identify, and then avoid, whatever the allergen was that caused the reaction.
+If an allergen creates pink eye, your doctor will most likely prescribe eyedrops or other medications made specifically for people with allergies.
+On top of this, you will be advised to try and identify, and then avoid, whatever the allergen caused the reaction.